siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/1-fundamentals/240-2025-02-09-nullable-types-and-null-safety-in-kotlin.md

   - Null Safety
 featured_image: /images/kotlin-1.png
 ---
 Null references, often referred to as the "billion-dollar mistake," have been a source of runtime errors and bugs in many programming languages.
 Kotlin, a modern and expressive programming language, addresses this issue head-on with its robust **null safety** features.
 By introducing **nullable types** and a suite of tools to handle them, Kotlin ensures that null-related errors are caught at compile time rather than at runtime.
-This blog post explores nullable types, null safety, and best practices for handling nullability in Kotlin.
+This article explores nullable types, null safety, and best practices for handling nullability in Kotlin.

 ---